Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Gravitational waveforms

-Using the previous inspiral rate estimate (equation \eqref{eq:dimpdot}), a circular inspiral over one year causes a decrease of $p\approx10^{-25}$ km, leading to an extremely small reduction in the amplitude of order $\mathcal{O}(10^{-93})$.
-However, as the frequency increases, the amplitude and phase shift eventually surpass their pN counterparts at critical frequency, $\omega_{crit}\sim \lambda^{-1/2}$.
-Before reaching $\omega_{crit}$, the cosmological constant primarily reduces the amplitude of the waveform and delays the phase evolution.
+As the frequency increases, the amplitude and phase shift eventually surpass their pN counterparts at critical frequency, $\omega_{crit}\sim \lambda^{-1/2}$.
+Before reaching $\omega_{crit}$, the SdS parameter primarily reduces the amplitude of the waveform and delays the phase evolution.
 For initially eccentric orbits, the phase shift remains similar to the circular case, since we consider the waveform frequency to be related to the mean motion averaged over a full orbit.
 However, the amplitude shift is modified by the eccentricity:

-We see in this expression that more eccentric orbits produce a lower overall amplitude shift due to the cosmological constant compared to circular orbits.
+We see in this expression that more eccentric orbits produce a lower overall amplitude shift due to the SdS parameter compared to circular orbits.
 The eccentricity affects $\omega_{crit}$ at most by a factor of order $e$, which increases for higher eccentricities.
 As a consequence, waveforms from highly eccentric SdS orbits take longer to surpass the amplitude and phase of their circular waveform counterparts.